 Sometimes there’s wiggle room to reduce the costs of your fixed expenses.
 It can be as simple as a phone call away to slash your monthly bills.

-My sister used to pay $40 per month for her mobile phone, but found that she wasn’t using all the features that she was paying for, such as free Canada wide calling.
+I used to pay $30 per month for my mobile phone but found that I wasn’t using all the features that I was paying for, such as free Canada-wide calling.

-Instead she called her mobile provider to discuss her options, and now she is paying only $15 a month for her phone.
+Instead, I called my mobile provider to discuss my options, and now I pay less than $10 per month for my phone.
 Of course this may not be the best option for everyone, but there is no sense in paying for something you’re not using.

 My family also did this with our cable bill.
 We found that we were watching less TV and it was silly to pay for all those channels that we weren’t even using.
 Now we have a different cable package to suit our needs that is much more affordable.